-BECOMING AND CEASING TO BE A MEMBER19
+BECOMING AND CEASING TO BE A MEMBER

-26. Becoming a member20
+26. Becoming a member

-- 26.1 The subscribers to the Memorandum are the first members of the Company. - 26.2 Such other persons as are admitted to membership in accordance with the Articles shall be members of the Company. - 26.3 Each member of the company shall be a Director. - 26.4 No person shall be admitted a member of the Company unless he or she is approved by the Directors. - 26.5 Every person who wishes to become a member shall deliver to the company an application for membership in such form (and containing such information) as the Directors require and executed by him or her.
+- 26.1 The subscribers to the Memorandum are the first members of the Company. - 26.2 Such other persons as are admitted to membership in accordance with the Articles shall be members of the Company. - 26.3 No person shall be admitted a member of the Company unless he or she is approved by the Directors. and provided their admittance to membership is agreed by the Founder Member. - 26.4 Every person who wishes to become a member shall deliver to the company an application for membership in such form (and containing such information) as the Directors require and executed by him or her.

-27. Termination of membership21
+27. Termination of membership

-- 27.1 Membership is not transferable to anyone else. - 27.2 Membership is terminated if: - 27.2.1 the member dies or ceases to exist: - 27.2.2 otherwise in accordance with the Articles; or

-27.2.3 a member ceases to be a Director.
+- 27.1 Membership is not transferable to anyone else. - 27.2 Membership is terminated if: - 27.2.1 the member dies or ceases to exist: - 27.2.2 otherwise in accordance with the Articles; or - 27.3 If for any reason the Founder Member is unwilling or unable to continue to act as a member then thereafter the Directors for the time being shall be members of the Company and anyone who ceases to be a Director shall automatically cease to be a member.